 Your gastronomic adventure begins in the French Quarter.
 In the afternoon, meet your friendly, food‐loving guide and set off through the lively Vieux Carré (Old Square).

 Your first stop is SoBou, part of the acclaimed Commander’s Palace enterprise.
 Relish in haute cuisine (‘high cooking’) with dishes such as boudin balls and sweet potato beignets topped with foie gras.
 If you’d like, grab yourself a drink at the bar before continuing on (own expense).
-Then head to Leah’s Pralines, where you can sample a Creole classic or a new innovation such as bacon pecan brittle.
+Then, make a quick pit stop at a popular hot sauce bar to sample dozens of hot sauce varieties.

-As you continue through the French Quarter, colorful signs for traditional poboys or meat‐filled muffulettas may beckon you.
+As you walk through the French Quarter, colorful signs for traditional po'boys or meat‐filled muffulettas may beckon you.
 Don’t resist!
 Your guide leads you to NOLA Poboys.
-Hear about seafood harvesting in Louisiana before biting into a fresh‐made oyster or shrimp poboy.
-Then you’ll make a quick pit stop at a popular hot sauce bar to sample dozens of hot sauce varieties.
+Hear about seafood harvesting in Louisiana before biting into a fresh‐made oyster or shrimp po'boy.

 The next stop is Tujague’s to sample traditional slow‐cooked beef brisket, and on to Tableau for some seafood gumbo.
 As you indulge in these tasty bites, learn about the many ethnic culinary traditions that have influenced Creole cuisine.
 Your guide also explains Louisiana’s unique geography and the linguistic origins of classic plates like étouffée and jambalaya.

 By the end of the tour, you have a full belly and a better understanding of the fundamental dishes that make up New Orleans cuisine.
 Please note that the stops are based on availability, and may be subject to change.